-Adopt challenge-led innovation to tackle your highest priority challenges
+Adopt the Beanstalk Challenge-Led Innovation process to tackle your highest priority challenges

 Challenge-Led Innovation is not a new concept.
 Challenge-Led Innovation, or more commonly ‘open innovation’, is a tried and trusted approach that has helped solve some of the biggest challenges facing humanity and has unlocked what seems to be impossible frontiers.

 In fact, Challenge-Led Innovation dates as far back as 1927 when a prominent New York hotelier awarded Charles Lindbergh the $25,000 Orteig Prize for the first aviator to fly his Spirit of St Louis non-stop from New York City to Paris.
 In 2004, the $10 million Ansari XPRIZE was awarded to Mojave Aerospace Ventures’ SpaceShipOne as the first non-government organisation to launch a reusable manned spacecraft into space within two weeks.
 The winning technology was licensed by Richard Branson to create Virgin Galactic creating a new $2 billion private space industry and making price space travel commercially viable.